gmb2012/alm/AgileManagement-English.md

 ![original](images/181H.jpg)

-^ Transparenz
+^ Transparency
+Focus
 Purpose
 Overhead
-Schwierig => Hard to master
+Hard to master
-Bonus doof
+Do not couple with a bonus
+(nearly) vverything could be covered by OKRs

 ---